noidexe/Enjin-Coin-Documentation/docs/graphql.md

 * **Ethereum (Mainnet)** Trusted Cloud (GraphiQL): [https://cloud.enjin.io/graphiql](https://cloud.enjin.io/graphiql)

 ## GraphiQL Desktop App
-You can also download desktop version of the GraphiQL interface to interact with the Trusted Cloud
+You can also download the desktop version of GraphiQL to interact with the Trusted Cloud

 **Download for Windows:** https://www.electronjs.org/apps/graphiql